sonyal/FitnessTracker/README.md

 ### Create workout page
 - The user needs to enter their capability of certain exercises, in order to get a 4-week/month workout plan designed for them
-- User chooses one of three workout types (strenght, cardio, or flexibility) for the website to create for them
+- User chooses one of three workout types (strength, cardio, or flexibility) for the website to create for them
   - Example- flexibility plan:
     - The exercises/workout generated includes:
       - upper body : triceps stretch, Neck-and-Shoulder Release.
       - Lower body: sit and reach, up and over
-- In the next Sprint:
-   - complete flexibility workout input proxy
-   - improve style, content and formatting of flexibility workout tutorial page.
+- Users can now download a pdf file of the generated workout regimen table.

 ### User Progress Page
 - After creating a workout, a user progress is also created.